savannahferretti/monsoon-kernels/README.md

 <sup>4</sup>Lamont-Doherty Earth Observatory, Columbia University, Palisades, NY, USA

 **Status:** This manuscript is currently in preparation and will be submitted to the [15th International Conference on Climate Informatics](https://wp.unil.ch/ci26/).
-Accepted submisisons are automatically forwarded for peer-review at \textit{Envionmental Data Science}.
+Accepted submisisons are automatically forwarded for peer-review at *Environmental Data Science*.
 We welcome any comments, questions, or suggestions.
 Please email your feedback to Savannah Ferretti (savannah.ferretti@uci.edu).

 **Abstract**: Insert abstract text here.